 The main objective of the 2018 EAHP Statements Survey was to provide an assessment throughout European countries of the level of implementation of sections 1, 3, and 4.
 The main barriers to and drivers of implementation should be identified and possible progress in implementation investigated.
 This objective has been reached, thanks to the enormous efforts of national coordinators and all the hospital pharmacists who responded to the survey.

 The results enable EAHP to prioritise efforts in its implementation activities.
-As a first consequence to ensure and support the process of Statement Implementation, EAHP has decided to pause the survey in 2019.
-Therefore, more effort will be put into the self-assessment tool with the goal to substitute the survey in the future by data extract from the self-assessment tool.
-This also will increase the consistency of the data and hopefully result in a higher participation of the European hospital pharmacies.
+The Statement self-assessment tool (SAT) is already being used by many pharmacists and will be widely promoted over the next few months.
+The goal is to extract data from the SAT and analyse it using a similar methodology to that used from the statement survey data and allow trends to continue to be analysed.
+This will increase the consistency of the data and hopefully result in a wider response from European hospital pharmacies.

 Contributors PH, JU and AB planned the study and designed the questionnaire.
 NG set up the online form, sent the questionnaire to responders and tracked responses.
 PH, AB, SA and NM communicated with EAHP members and raised awareness about the survey.
 NG, JU and SA conducted the survey, evaluated data and performed statistical analysis.
 SA, JU, NG, PH, AB and NM prepared the manuscript.